Coldwater Conservation Planning Grants

 Grants of approximately $5,000 are awarded for the creation of a Coldwater Conservation Plan that will ultimately conserve and protect the coldwater streams of Pennsylvania.
 This grant provides funding to:

-- Identify potential impacts, threats, problems and opportunities to the coldwater streams;
+- Identify potential impacts, threats, problems and opportunities affecting coldwater streams;

 - Formulate a plan of action for proposed conservation and protection strategies; and